cklim83/launch_school/notes/04_ls170_171/08_network_reliability.md

 3. Having 1) and 2) above could meant result in situation where message was received but acknowledgement was lost or not received on time, causing sender to resend original message.
-In this scenario, we need a **sequence number for recipient to identify duplicate message** and respond accordingly (e.g. resend acknowledgement, but discard the duplicate message)\
+In this scenario, we need a **sequence number for recipient to identify and discard duplicate message** and resend acknowledgement.
+The sequence number also the recipient to keep received message in the right order\
 ![Ack With Timeout & Sequence Number](images/25_acknowledgement_timeout_sequence_number.png)

 4. To improve performance, we can send **multiple messages in each batch**.
 This is